Swathichintha/demo-java/README.md

 # Demo Java Web App
-# changes made to check withwebhooks
+# changes made to check withwebhooks...

 Simple java project demos how to build a war file to be deployed on a Tomcat server.